mhallin/cov-exclude-py/README.rst

 Known bugs
 ----------

-* Changes to files during pytest's collection phase is complete will be ignored.
+* Changes to files during pytest's collection phase will be ignored.
 Test files and their dependencies are scanned as soon as possible *after* the test collection is complete.

   There is a test case marked ``xfail`` that highlights this issue.

 Running the whole test suite